vyta/bedrock/gitops/rings/README.md

 ## Adding a Service

-It is very common to manage multiple services or microservices in Bedrock, and in order to account for that in this Ring Models, the Cluster HLD repository is structured in the following way:
+It is very common to manage multiple services or microservices in Bedrock, and in order to account for that in the Ring Models, the Cluster HLD repository is structured in the following way:

 **Cluster HLD Repository**:
  * ServiceA